-Recently, my parents dropped in with a large shopping bag brimming with home-grown garden mangoes.
-Enough to feed Kevin and I a billion times over, I did what I do best: brainstorm ways to make fresh produce last by blending, baking and freezing them to form other tasty treats.
+Recently, my parents dropped in with a large shopping bag brimming with home-grown garden mangoes. too much to get through in a week, I did what I do best: brainstorm ways to make fresh produce last by blending, baking and freezing them to form other tasty treats.
 Which is exactly what inspired this gem of a recipe.

 The best bit?
 It delights all, even the vegan among us, thanks to a little tweak that saw me adapt a traditional banana bread recipe with a little substitution.
 I’m talking the littlest swaps that make big results: substituting butter with rice brain or coconut oil, eggs with mashed banana and Almond Breeze Almond Milk in place of dairy milk.
 But despite all the substituting, there’s absolutely no compromise on taste: the final product was moist, delicious and generously fruity.
 Just a tip before you rush off to bake it: you’ll need to keep these treats refrigerated once cool, because of the fresh mango.

 And one other thing: Have fun trying to forget they’re in the fridge.

 2 teaspoons ground cinnamon

 1/2 teaspoon salt